 Show the Texture Atlas tab, that gathers all the textures of the selected figure, resize and scale them to combine they into a new set of textures.
 Very useful to reduce the overall size of the images and thus improve the performance in real-time applications.

-We continue the analysis of the interface of DS, now dealing summarily some tabs of the program.
+We continue the analysis of the graphical user interface of DS, now dealing summarily some tabs of the program.

 Those not mentioned, but also those discussed here will be explored in future posts.